andrew-paterson/ember-changeset-webforms/test-app/app/templates/docs/action-handling.md

 ## `afterGenerateChangesetWebform` action

-Called when the `changesetWebform` instance is created, which occues as soon as the component is intersted into the DOM.
+Called when the `changesetWebform` class instance is created, which occues as soon as the component is intersted into the DOM.

 Arguments: (`changesetWebform`)